AlexandreRouma/SDRPlusPlus/readme.md

 If `libvolk2-dev` is not available, use `libvolk1-dev`.

 ### Arch-based
-Install the latest release from [the AUR](https://aur.archlinux.org/packages/sdrpp-git/)
+Install the latest release from the [sdrpp-git](https://aur.archlinux.org/packages/sdrpp-git/) AUR package

 ### Other
 There are currently no existing packages for other distributions, for these systems you'll have to [build from source](https://github.com/AlexandreRouma/SDRPlusPlus#building-on-linux--bsd).